chenyulue/real-world-haskell-updated/doc/01-getting-started.md

 ## A simple program

 Let's take a small leap ahead, and write a small program that counts the number of lines in its input.
 Don't expect to understand this yet; it's just fun to get our hands dirty.
-In a text editor, enter the following code into a file, and save it as `WC.hs`.
+In a text editor, enter the following code into a file, and save it as `wc.hs`.

 ```haskell
 -- file: app/Ch01/wc.hs